Institute for Zionist Strategies: Constitutional Task Force

-In preparation for the opening of the 17th Knesset, this task force gathered a number of academics, politicians, judges, rabbis and other public figures at the IZS and drafted a proposed constitution for the State of Israel.
-The detailed proposal includes the various components necessary to the constitution.
+The Institution wrote a draft for a possible constitution, which was presented in 2006...
 The draft constitution emphasizes the sections defining the State of Israel as the national home of the Jewish people, and it significantly alters the relationship between the judicial authority and the legislative and executive authorities.
-The Constitutional Task Force lists among its members: Prof. Avraham Diskin, Prof. Moshe Koppel, Prof. Berachyahu Lifshitz, Judge (ret.)
+The Constitutional Task Force listed among its members: Prof. Avraham Diskin, Prof. Moshe Koppel, Prof. Berachyahu Lifshitz, Judge (ret.)
 Uri Strosemn, Rabbi Dan Barry, Dr. Yitzhak Klein, Adv.
 Joel Golovensky and Israel Harel.
-In July 2006 the IZS submitted to the president and the Knesset its constitution, entitled "A Constitution for the State of Israel."
-The Constitution Committee attended the hearings conducted by the 17th Knesset's Constitution, Law and Justice Committee, headed by MK Menahem Ben-Sasson.
+This draft constitution was not adopted.